NCIP/URI_Resolver/README.md

 </code></pre>

-* To fix this error edit *$JBOSS_HOME/modules/sun/jdk/main/module.xml* file and add the following to paths section.
+* To fix this error edit `$JBOSS_HOME/modules/sun/jdk/main/module.xml` file and add the following to paths section.
 <pre><code>path name="com/sun/rowset/"
 path name="com/sun/rowset/internal/"
 path name="com/sun/rowset/providers/"
 </code></pre>

-* If this does not correct the error then download rowset jar file from Oracle sun website and extract to *$JAVA_HOME/modules/com/sun/rowset*
+* If this does not correct the error then download `rowset` jar file from Oracle sun website and extract to `$JBOSS_HOME/modules/com/sun/rowset`